timothycrosley/portray/TROUBLESHOOTING.md

 ## `NoProjectFound`

 portray raises this exception when it cant find a project in the current directory.
-This means that there is no `project.toml` or `setup.py` file in the directory you ran portray AND that you haven't specified modules to include on the command line.
+This means that there is no `pyproject.toml` or `setup.py` file in the directory you ran portray AND that you haven't specified modules to include on the command line.

 ### Solution 1: Go to root of project